 A legal claim arises when serious injury or even death occur as the result of the negligent (careless) act of another.
 Montana roadway collisions account for a large part of the wrongful injuries which occur Montana has one of the highest fatality rate in the nation.
 Montana was in fact ranked to most deadly in the Nation as with the highest fatality rate per mile driven than any other state.
 U.S. Census Bureau.
 In 2009, 221 people were killed on the dangerous roadways.
 The total number of injuries was 7,351 and the number of severe injuries was 1,331.
 If you were involved in a roadway accident and you were injured it is a good probability it was a severe injury and should be compensated as such.
 Montana Department of Transportation, Montana Traffic Safety Problem Identification FFY 2011.

+Montana is statistically the worst state in the nation for per mile auto collision deaths, traffic accidents, and drunk driver related collisions.
 In fact, there is an even higher probability that you were a victim of an intoxicated driver.
 41.7% of all traffic fatalities in Montana involve an intoxicated driver.
 See, Safety Survey.
-While working as former prosecutors the attorneys at Bliven Law Firm, P.C. worked to keep intoxicated drivers off the street.
+While working as a former prosecutor, the attorneys at Bliven Law Firm, P.C. worked to keep intoxicated drivers off the street.
 We continue this work by representing victims of intoxicated drivers in civil actions against drivers who injure other while under the influence of alcohol, illegal drugs, prescription drugs or a combination thereof.
 Even driving while under the influence of legal drugs when it impairs driving is a serious matter.